ccallawa/alyvix_doc/test_case_building.rst

 .. _test_case_building_launch:
 .. topic:: Launching Alyvix Editor, Designer and Selector

-   The following three applications that help you build test cases can be launched from the Windows Command Prompt or PowerShell.
+   All three of these applications can be launched from the Windows Command Prompt or PowerShell.
    They inherit the permissions of the shell they were launched from.